3 m away

 A series of steep switchbacks forms the path to the intersection with Mau-Har Trail.
 From here, you could complete the loop in either direction, though counter-clockwise is chosen by most.

 Keeping right, the trail crosses a drainage as it continues climbing.
 After reaching a ridge, the trail roughly follows its spine as it climbs over Chimney Rock and onto Three Ridges.
 This segment of the trail is incredibly steep and will have your legs begging for a break as you finish the almost 3,000-foot climb at the summit of Three Ridges.
 All along this stretch, you'll be rewarded with countless vistas that will take your breath away—should you have any to spare.
 After a long and steady descent to Maupin Field Shelter, you'll reach the intersection with the Mau-Har Trail.
-The nearby shelter and surrounding camping opportunities are popular among backpackers and thru-hikers.
+The shelter and surrounding camping opportunities serve as an excellent spot to spend the night.

 Though mostly downhill, a few steep and punchy climbs lie ahead, as the Mau-Har Trail merges back with the Appalachian Trail and descends back to the road.